IMF sees Italy deficit overshoot, says debt won't come down

-ROME, Jan 29 (Reuters) - Italy’s budget deficit will overshoot the government’s target this year and its public debt will remain around record highs in coming years and then rise, the International Monetary Fund said on Wednesday.
+ROME (Reuters) - Italy’s budget deficit will overshoot the government’s 2020 target and public debt will rise in the medium term as economic growth languishes, the International Monetary Fund said on Wednesday.

 In the concluding report following the IMF’s annual mission to Rome, the fund urged the Italian authorities to adopt “upfront high quality measures” to consolidate public finances.